cms-opendata-analyses/HiggsExample20112012/README.md

-The highest level, of this example addresses users who feel they have at least some minimal understanding of the content of this paper and of the meaning of this reference plot, which can be reached via (separate) educational exercises. [put some links here?]
+The highest level, of this example addresses users who feel they have at least some minimal understanding of the content of this paper and of the meaning of this reference plot, which can be reached via (separate) educational exercises.
 The lower levels might also be interesting for educational applications.
-The example requires a minimal acquaintance with the linux operating system and the Root analysis tool, which can also be obtained from corresponding (separate) tutorials. [put some links?]
+The example requires a minimal acquaintance with the linux operating system and the Root analysis tool, which can also be obtained from corresponding (separate) tutorials.

-The example uses legacy versions of the original CMS data sets in the CMS AOD [link] format, which slightly differ from the ones used for the publication due to improved calibrations.
+The example uses legacy versions of the original CMS data sets in the CMS AOD format, which slightly differ from the ones used for the publication due to improved calibrations.
 It also uses legacy versions of the corresponding Monte Carlo simulations, which are again close to, but not identical to, the ones in the original publication.
 These legacy data and MC